geeklynad/TP-Link-ESCU/README.md

 ### Attack conditions

-* The attacker must have visibility to capture broadcast domain transmissions within either a VLAN segment originating from the device, or a VLAN being routed through the device via trunk line to access ports.
+* The attacker must have visibility to capture broadcast domain transmissions within LAN or VLAN.
 * A user of the Easy Smart Configuration Utility must log into the device while the attacker is observing network traffic.
-* The attacker requires no prior authorization to the hardware or utility in order to extract encryption key to read packet data.
+* The attacker requires no prior authorization to the hardware or utility in order to extract encryption key and read unencrypted packet data.

 ### Easy Smart Configuration Utility packet encryption